sva-dsi/2018-fall-course/p5guide.md

     - [Bar charts](#bar-charts)

 ***
-# Visualization Platforms for the code-averse
+# Preamble: Visualization Platforms for the code-averse
 ***